What is cyber threat hunting?

 What does a cyber threat hunter do?

-The threat hunter searches for unknown threats, seeking evidence, chasing anomalies, and building a comprehensive picture of the hacker activity to ensure similar attacks do not occur in the future.
-The hunter aims to understand the full extent of the intrusion and collect all the forensic evidence.
+The cyber threat hunter searches for unknown threats, seeking evidence, chasing anomalies, and building a comprehensive picture of the hacker activity to ensure similar attacks do not occur in the future.
+The cyber threat hunter aims to understand the full extent of the intrusion and collect all the forensic evidence.
 The role also includes detecting vulnerabilities and mitigating associated risks before they affect the organization.

 A threat hunter needs to be a seasoned analyst with a broad skill set, including